stephane-caron/lipm_walking_controller/README.md

 ## Thanks

-- To Pierre Gergondet for developing and helping with the mc\_rtc framework
+To @gergondet for developing and helping with the mc\_rtc framework.